eagles-project/haero/docs/processes.md

 to the process, and no assumptions are made about how these state variables were computed.

-\begin{defn}[Aerosol process]
+!!! info "Aerosol process"
-  Aerosol processes are \emph{prognostic} in the sense that they update a tendency, which provides the right-hand-side for a differential equation solved either by Haero or its model.
+    An aerosol process computes a *tendency*, which provides the right-hand-side for a differential equation solved either by Haero or its model.
+In this sense, an aerosol process is *prognostic*.
-\end{defn}

 Processes may need intermediate quantities using the available state data and metadata to evaluate their tendencies.
 These intermediate quantities are